emsi76/unifi_rclone.webdav_radius_auth/README.md

 Easy 1 step <a href="https://github.com/emsi76/unifi_rclone.webdav_radius_auth/blob/main/README.md#installation">installation</a> and 2 step <a href="https://github.com/emsi76/unifi_rclone.webdav_radius_auth#configuration">configuration</a> should not take more than some minutes! :-)
 </p>
 <p>
-  This set of scripts installs rclone as WebDav Server - see <a href="https://rclone.org/commands/rclone_serve_webdav/">rclone serve webdav</a> and set it up as service on your UDM with a custom <a href="https://rclone.org/commands/rclone_serve_webdav/#auth-proxy">rclone auth proxy</a> to authenticate against the built-in radius server of the UDM.
+  This set of scripts installs rclone as WebDav Server - see <a href="https://rclone.org/commands/rclone_serve_webdav/">rclone serve webdav</a> and set it up as service on your UDM with a custom <a href="https://rclone.org/commands/rclone_serve_webdav/#auth-proxy">rclone auth proxy</a> to authenticate against the built-in radius server of the UDM / UCG.
 </p>
 <h2>Important Notes</h2>
 <p>
   <ul>
-  <li>Applying changes in UnifiOS of your Unifi Dream Machines (UDM) may lead to loss of warranty.</li>
+  <li>Applying changes in UnifiOS of your Unifi Dream Machines (UDM) or Unifi Cloud Gateway (UCG) may lead to loss of warranty.</li>
   <li>No liability for damage or malfunctions of your Dream Machine caused by the installation of this utility.</li>
-  <li>Operating a WebDav Server on your UDM and so letting users uploading (big) files can cause the disk storage to run out of space with corresponding consequences for the stability of the entire system (especially if you are using the internal disk as webdav root).</li>
+  <li>Operating a WebDav Server on your UDM/UCG and so letting users uploading (big) files can cause the disk storage to run out of space with corresponding consequences for the stability of the entire system (especially if you are using the internal disk as webdav root).</li>
   <li>Upgrading your Dream Machine firmware typically requires to install again.</li>
   <li>WebDav data under the root folder currently is persitent after reboot or even firmware update.
 But future upgrades could lead to data loss depending on what unifi is changing in the UnifiOS (for critical WebDav data: please backup root folder before update).</li>
   </ul>